ICPRAM 2022 Abstracts

 Authors:

-Mohamed R. Sidoumou, Alisa Kim, Jeremy Walton, Douglas I. Kelley, Robert J. Parker and Ranjini Swaminathan
+Mohamed Redha Sidoumou, Alisa Kim, Jeremy Walton, Douglas I. Kelley, Robert J. Parker and Ranjini Swaminathan

 Abstract: We present an explainable clustering approach for use with 3D tensor data and use it to define terrestrial biomes from observations in an automatic, data-driven fashion.
 Our approach allows us to use a larger number of features than is feasible for current empirical methods for defining biomes, which typically rely on expert knowledge and are inherently more subjective than our approach.
 The data consists of 2D maps of geophysical observation variables, which are rescaled and stacked to form a 3D tensor.
 We adapt an image segmentation algorithm to divide the tensor into homogeneous regions before partitioning the data using the k-means algorithm.
 We add explainability to the classification by approximating the clusters with a compact decision tree whose size is limited.
 Preliminary results show that, with a few exceptions, each cluster represents a biome which can be defined with a single decision rule.